geopandas/geopandas/doc/source/io.rst

 Reading Spatial Data
 ---------------------

-*geopandas* can read almost any standard spatial data format including ESRI shapefile, GeoJSON files and more using the command:
+*geopandas* can read almost any vector-based spatial data format including ESRI shapefile, GeoJSON files and more using the command:

     gpd.read_file()